LeonardoZV/spark-connectors/spark-connectors-aws-dynamodb/README.md

 The following options can be configured:
 - **region** of the queue.
 Default us-east-2.
 - **batchSize** so we can group N statements in one call.
 Default 25.
-- **ignoreConditionalCheckFailedError** if you want the ConditionalCheckFailed error to be ignored.
-Default false.
+- **errorsToIgnore** errors that you want to be ignored and treated as a success.
+Default empty.

 ```java
 df.write()